 If you consume dairy, you can use heavy cream instead of coconut milk and vegetarian parmesan cheese instead of vegan hard cheese.

-📖 Make vegan rasta pasta!
+📖 How to make vegan rasta pasta

 Bring a large pot of salted water to boil, and cook the pasta according to the package instructions.
 Reserve half a cup of the pasta water, then drain the pasta while it’s al dente and set aside.